 The built-in bar with swing-up bar door provides plenty of seating and counter space for your next backyard party.

-Inexpensive Windows that You can Build Yourself
+Inexpensive Windows You Can Build Yourself

 Barn sash mounted in easy-to-assemble pine frames provides abundant light and ventilation for a fraction of the cost of factory windows.